 - Some purchases will be outside the 28 returns policy window so if your purchases are Christmas presents then you’ll also have to check terms and conditions carefully before buying.
 Again this takes time.

 - Black Friday is irresponsible; it potentially encourages people to spend beyond their means and buy things they don’t need at a price they still can’t really afford.

 - You’re not saving money if you’re spending it unless it’s a purchase you’ve been intending to buy for some time, have budgeted it for it and then manage to get it for a lower price on Black Friday.

 - If it’s worth waiting for until Black Friday, then whatever it is can also wait until January when life is a little less festively bonkers and you have a little more time to make those all important decisions.

-Of course if you spend regardless of what time of year or month it is, have lots of time to plan and research, don’t mind taking a chance on returns policies, like to think you’re saving when you’re not, can’t wait for the purchase and don’t mind braving the crowds or queues, then a very Happy Black Friday Season to you all!
+Of course if you like to shop regardless of what time of year or month it is, lockdown or not, have lots of time to plan and research, don’t mind taking a chance on returns policies, like to think you’re saving even if you’re not, can’t wait to make a purchase and don’t mind queues, then a very Happy Black Friday Season to you all!